emojicode/emojicode.github.io/src/guides/compile-and-run.md

 ## What to do next

-I highly recommend you to read through the [Language Reference](../reference) which is a bit more formal but also a really good starting point.
+I highly recommend you read through the [Language Reference](../reference) which is a bit more formal but also a really good starting point.

 >!H You should really read the [Language Reference](../reference), you gonna